Basic Strength Programme - Part 1: Squat

 2. Go under the bar and position it across your shoulders.
 Grip the bar slightly outside of shoulder width.

+Note: Your feet should be below the barbell.
 Keep your feet close (but not touching!), and your knees slightly bent.

 3. Stand straight up and take 2 steps away from the rack.